Drama Boreale 2026

 Acceptance notice

-Applicants will be informed of their acceptance by email by the end of February 2026.
+Applicants will be informed of their acceptance by email by 2 of March 2026.

 Contact details